Hilaire Belloc: Political life

-At Oxford University, Belloc served as president of the Oxford Union.
-He went into politics after he became a naturalised British subject.
+Belloc went into politics after he became a naturalised British subject.
 A great disappointment in his life was his failure to gain a fellowship of All Souls College, Oxford in 1895.
-This failure may have been caused in part by his producing a small statue of the Virgin Mary and placing it before him on the table during the interview for the fellowship.
+The failure may have been caused in part by his placing a small statue of the Virgin Mary before him on the table during the interview for the fellowship.

 From 1906 to 1910, Belloc was a Liberal Party Member of Parliament for Salford South.
 During one campaign speech, he was asked by a heckler if he was a "papist".
 He responded:

 Gentlemen, I am a Catholic.
 As far as possible, I go to Mass every day.
 This [taking a rosary out of his pocket] is a rosary.
 As far as possible, I kneel down and tell these beads every day.
 If you reject me on account of my religion, I shall thank God that He has spared me the indignity of being your representative.
-The crowd cheered and Belloc won the election, despite his Catholic faith.
+The crowd cheered and Belloc won the election.
 He retained his seat in the January 1910 election but did not stand in December 1910.

 Belloc's only period of steady employment after that was from 1914 to 1920 as editor of Land and Water.
 Otherwise, he lived by his writing and was often financially insecure.

-In controversy and debate

-Belloc first came to public attention shortly after arriving at Balliol College, Oxford as a recent French army veteran.
-Attending his first debate of the Oxford Union Debating Society, he saw that the affirmative position was wretchedly and half-heartedly defended.
-As the debate drew to its conclusion and the division of the house was called, he rose from his seat in the audience, and delivered a vigorous, impromptu defence of the proposition.
-Belloc won that debate from the audience, as the division of the house then showed, and his reputation as a debater was established.
-He was later elected president of the Union.
-He held his own in debates there with F. E. Smith and John Buchan, the latter a friend.